John Junkin: Career

+In comedy roles, Junkin was rarely short of work, on account of his ability to play the stony-faced symbol of low level, petty-minded and unquestioning authority, whether the army sergeant, police constable or site foreman.
+Through the 1960s and 1970s, he continued to write for comedy performers including Tony Hancock, Marty Feldman, and Morecambe and Wise, as well as appearing on television and in films with such performers as Benny Hill, Peter Sellers, Tommy Cooper, Eric Sykes, and Frankie Howerd.
+He was the foil to Tony Hancock in some of Hancock's last work for British television, and regularly featured in Feldman's 1968 sketch show Marty, and in The Goodies.
+With Barry Cryer, Junkin wrote for Morecambe and Wise from 1978 to 1983, in addition to two Christmas specials in 1972 and 1976.

 One of his rare leading roles was in the BBC series The Rough with the Smooth, in which he and Tim Brooke-Taylor played comedy writers (with both actors contributing scripts to the series as well).
 He also hosted his own afternoon television series in the mid-1970s.
 Titled simply Junkin, it was produced by Southern Television for the ITV network.

-Junkin has an entry in the Guinness Book of Records as the voice of Mr Shifter, one of the chimps in the PG Tips tea advertisement, the longest-running series of commercials on television.

-With Barry Cryer, Junkin wrote for Morecambe and Wise from 1978 to 1983, in addition to two Christmas specials in 1972 and 1976.
+On radio, he featured with Tim Brooke-Taylor and Barry Cryer in Hello Cheeky, and later when it was developed for television.
+He also featured in the sex comedy films Confessions from a Holiday Camp (1977) and Rosie Dixon – Night Nurse (1978).

+His work tailed off in the 1980s, though he continued to write scripts and make occasional appearances in supporting roles to comedians including Kenny Everett, Joe Pasquale, and Rowan Atkinson.
+One of his final appearances was in EastEnders in 2002.

 Personal life and death

 Junkin lived in Wendover, Buckinghamshire.
-He married public relations executive Jenny Claybourn in 1977 and they had a daughter, Annabel.
+He married public relations executive Jenny Claybourn in 1977 and they had a daughter.
 Junkin and his wife separated in 1992.
 He died from lung cancer on 7 March 2006 in the Florence Nightingale House, Aylesbury, several miles from his home.
 A heavy smoker, he had also been suffering from emphysema and asthma.
 His life and work were honoured at the British Academy Television Awards in 2006.